-Law librarians are information resource experts who work in law schools, corporate law departments, law firms and government libraries.
-Law librarians assist attorneys, students, staff, and library patrons on the use of legal and business research resources and facilitate cost-effective legal research through their extensive knowledge of print and electronic media.
+Law librarians are information resource experts who work in law schools, corporate law departments, law firms, and government libraries.
+They assist attorneys, students, staff, and library patrons on the use of legal and business research resources.
+They facilitate cost-effective legal research through their extensive knowledge of print and electronic media.

-In these times of economic restructuring, the role of law librarians has grown.
-Today, these highly educated professionals serve as leaders, researchers, and educators to a cross-generational audience.
+The role of law librarians has grown due to economic restructuring, and these highly educated professionals often serve as leaders, researchers, and educators to a cross-generational audience as well.

 Law Librarian Job Responsibilities